On Lipschitz continuous optimal stopping boundaries: Introduction

-In the literature on optimal stopping the vast majority of papers studying problems of the form \eqref{V0} with $d=1$ addresses the question of continuity of the boundary without looking at higher regularity (of course with the exception of the works mentioned above; see \cite{DeA15} for some results and further references).
-Moreover, even the question of continuity becomes difficult to handle for $d>1$ and there seem to be very few works in this setting (for $d=2$ and $T=\infty$ one may refer for example to \cite{DeAFF} and \cite{PJ}).
 Notably, Shreve and Soner \cite{SS91b, SS91} address a problem of singular stochastic control which is equivalent to one of optimal stopping of the form \eqref{V0}, and characterise the optimal boundary as a real-valued, Lipschitz continuous function on $[0,T]\times\reali^{d-1}$, $d\ge 1$.
 In their work they employ the equivalence between the problem of singular control and the one of optimal stopping, and study the latter purely by means of PDE methods similar to those in \cite{Ben-Lio82}.
 Regularity of the free boundary is used in \cite{SS91b, SS91} to obtain a classical solution to a variational problem with gradient constraint related to the singular control problem.
 It is worth mentioning that the same authors had previously shown $C^2$ regularity for the optimal boundary of a two-dimensional singular control problem on an infinite time horizon \cite{SS89}.
 However in the setting of \cite{SS89} we are not aware of any direct link to an optimal stopping problem and therefore it is harder to draw a parallel with our work.

 From the above discussion we learn that a reasonable attempt towards the study of regularity for optimal boundaries in optimal stopping theory should start form establishing their Lipschitz continuity.
 Of course this can be achieved in several instances by the PDE methods illustrated in the references above but instead we aim at finding a fully probabilistic approach.
 Under assumptions similar to those adopted in \cite{SS91b, SS91}, our work not only serves the purpose of bridging the PDE literature and the probabilistic one but it also contributes new results.